Skip to main content

 TL;DR

-Most AI tools underperform for business users because of vague, context-free prompts — not because the AI is limited.
-The difference between a useful AI output and a generic one is the quality of the instruction.
-A well-structured business prompt has four components: role (who the AI should be), context (what situation you're in), task (what you want), and format (how you want it delivered).
-According to Anthropic's 2025 Prompt Engineering Guide, prompts that include explicit role, context, and output format instructions produce outputs rated 3x more useful by business users than prompts without those components.
+Most AI tools underperform for business users because of vague, context-free prompts, not because the AI is limited.
+A well-structured business prompt has five parts: context, role, task, format, and examples.
+According to Anthropic's 2025 Prompt Engineering Guide, prompts that include explicit role, context, and output format instructions produce outputs rated 3x more useful by business users than one-line prompts.
+The fix takes 10 minutes to learn and saves hours of rewriting every week.

 Why do most AI prompts produce generic output?

 Generic output comes from generic instructions.
-When you give an AI tool a one-sentence task with no context, it produces a reasonable, average response — calibrated to sound plausible for the broadest possible interpretation of your request.
+When you give an AI a one-sentence task with no context, it produces a reasonable, average response calibrated to sound plausible for the broadest possible interpretation of your request.
+The model isn’t being lazy.
+It’s guessing, and guessing produces averages.

-“Write a follow-up email to a client” produces a bland, inoffensive follow-up that could be from any business to any client.
-Add context — who the client is, what you discussed, what the specific goal of the follow-up is, what tone fits your relationship — and the output becomes something close to what you’d actually send.
+“Write a follow-up email to a client” produces a bland, inoffensive email that could fit any business writing to any client.
+Add context, who the client is, what you discussed, what tone fits the relationship, and the output becomes something close to what you’d actually send.

-What are the four components of a strong business prompt?
+What are the five parts of a strong business prompt?

 “We’re a 12-person accounting firm in Toronto serving small business owners.
 This email goes to a client who missed their tax filing deadline for the second year in a row.
-Our relationship is 3 years old and generally positive.
+Our relationship is three years old and positive.
 We need to address the situation without damaging the relationship.”

 What to include in context: